ammonthompson/phylogeo_epi_cnn/README.md

 ```

 ### Phylogenetic analysis
+See README file in /phylo_analysis/

 ### CNN training and testing
+See README file in /neural_network_dev/

 ### Analysis and Plotting
 The final analysis script that generates results and figures for the manuscript is: